ShTuran/cybersecurity-projects/Offensive/CTFs/HTB(challenge)~KORP Terminal.md

+When I see the login page, I checked default credentials - not worked

+2nd thing is to check source-code

+and 3rd is: SQLi;

-When I see login page, first thing come into my mind is SQLi; so when I put `'` in a username i got:
+so when I put `'` in a username i got:

 ![image](https://github.com/user-attachments/assets/15a69154-77a4-4b86-957f-9613b7c36608)